RohanHanda/NLPUsingMarkovModels/README.md

 - PoetryGenerator : This notebook trains a Markov chain-based text generator using poetry by Robert Frost.
 It builds probability dictionaries from word sequences (first- and second-order Markov models).
 Then, it uses these probabilities to generate new poetry that mimics Frost’s style.

+- BasicSentimentAnalyser : The notebook builds a basic sentiment analysis model using the NLTK movie reviews dataset.
+It extracts features from text (like word presence), trains a Naive Bayes classifier, and evaluates accuracy.
+The model then predicts whether new sentences express positive or negative sentiment.
+It uses supervised learning with simple bag-of-words features.

+- LatentSemanticAnalyser : The notebook performs Latent Semantic Analysis (LSA) using TF-IDF vectorization followed by Truncated SVD for dimensionality reduction.
+It tells us about the hidden relationships between terms and documents by projecting them into a latent semantic space.
+This helps capture synonymy and contextual meaning beyond surface-level word matching.

+- ArticleSpinner : Its my own take at an article spinner that takes reviews as input and with the help of various markov models tries to spin the review in its own terms

 ## ✅ Status